Is the event wheelchair accessible?

 Are there changing rooms at DCC?

-Yes, they are located on the 1st floor (same level as the Artist's Alley) which can be accessed via lift or escalator.
+Yes, they are located on the 2nd floor (same level as the Gaming Level) which can be accessed via lift or escalator.
 Each room will be marked as male of female and please note, DCC does not take responsibility for any items left in the room.
 It is not a storage area so you must check in your items you do not wish to carry into the cloak room.
 Any items found without an owner will be taken to the organisers office and returned at the end of the day or placed in the trash if no one claims them in a reasonable time frame.
 Anyone found abusing the system or in the wrong room will be removed and any sexual harrasment/peeping toms etc will be dealt with as a criminal offence and arrested by Gardai present at the show.

 Do I need a ticket for any of the talks, panels or Q&A's?